cipherboy/testbed/rpm-validate/README.md

 ### Updating to a package with corrupt signature (case b)

-To validate that `yum` will not let you update to an unsigned package, run:
+To validate that `yum` will not let you update to a package with a corrupt signature, run:

     # ./v4.sh